Auscision 421 Class DCC Sound Installation

 - Full Throttle Drive Hold - Lock the loco speed and control the sound independently to simulate a heavy loaded or empty train

-- Proper Working Dynamic Brakes: When engaged the prime mover winds down to idle as the Dynamic Brake Fan runs and the engine brakes faster due to Dynamic Brake motor logic of the ESU decoder.
-Disengage and the prime mover will shift back to its prior notch and continues along.
+- Proper Working Dynamic Brakes: The prime mover winds down to idle, fans activate and brakes faster due to Dynamic Brake motor logic

 - Coasting On Demand

-- Coupling and Release with brake line release
+- Directional Coupling and Release with brake line release with auto active shunting mode to reduce the speed of the loco for shunting

 - Manual Ratchet Handbrake